 It’s the season for Fresh Strawberry Pie!
 A few years ago, I remember searching “How to Make Strawberry Pie” and I was stunned by how easy the recipe is.
 How could the homemade fresh strawberry pie be this easy?
 This time, I’ve decided to make it a slab pie, throw in a few blueberries, and use a homemade graham cracker crust.

 Slab Strawberry Pie with Jello

 I didn’t set out to make it a strawberry & blueberry slab pie with a graham crust, it’s just because I was lazy.

 I was too lazy to go the store for pie crust and I sure as heck wasn’t going to make my own.
 Even with my friend’s perfect pie crust tutorial, I was not interested in trying yet.
 I already had the strawberries and I had a few boxes of graham crackers for any last-minute bonfire S’More’s party.

 I also had a few blueberries, so why not add those too, right?

 To make this strawberry pie even better?
-I had some sugar free strawberry jello already in my cupboard.
-I was destined to make some strawberry slab pie!
+I had some sugar-free strawberry jello already in my cupboard.
+I was destined to make a slab strawberry pie!